NoahCardoza/quickcro/README.md

 ```
 # Roadmap

-+ Create a front end and host on Heoku to make more accessible.
++ Create a front-end and host on Heoku to make more accessible.

 ---